-day morning when the little daughter train.
-Rash was in the roadway en a British subject, never having takral advantages.
-This great flow of his friends realized that the shadows vented Rash from taking notice, and he has not communicated in years, The indications were that Georga It is generally recognized that the Everell died without a struggle. occurrence and injury was the result Apparently he had removed his shoes of an unavoidable accident rather and while testing on his cot, reading than carelessness or recklessness on the daily caper, fell asleep and while the part of Mr. Rashor Mr. Morris thus reposing his soul took its flight - QC J. H. Farmer, of four Miles north of the week.
+George Everell was found dead on day morning when the little daughter The indications were that Georga It is generally recognized that the Everell died without a struggle. occurrence and injury was the result Apparently he had removed his shoes of an unavoidable accident rather and while testing on his cot, reading the daily caper, fell asleep and white ------- J. H. Farmer, of four Miles north of the week.
 He is staying in close to his farm operations with the hope Jeff D. Harkey, was over one day and expectation of making big har this week from Dickens, spending a vest this fall.
-With big crops and short time here on business and greet good prices, the Spur country is "go ing some," this fall.
+With big crops and ing some," this fall.

 From straw hat to striped socks we can furnish your body and make it fit to live in.
 Come in and see our coll clothes for the warm days sure to come.
-Our bright furnishings will keep you cheerful, and what's better

-We want you to deal with us only because we give you good stuff and good value.
+Our bright furnishings will keep you cheerful, and what's better We want you to deal with us only because we give you good stuff and good value.

 Wear our good "Nifty" clothes.